jlapeyre/Symata.jl/README.md

 evaluation sequence modeled on Mathematica, although this by no means a fixed decision.

-The focus now is not on implementing specific mathematical computation, but rather on testing implementations of core features and subsystems that are efficient or can be made efficient.
-Some important features are pattern matching and the evaluation sequence and data structures that support it.
+The focus at present is not on implementing specific mathematical computation, although much of this is supplied (`Integrate`, `D`, `Limit`, `Together`, `Apart`, `Factor`) mostly by using [SymPy](http://www.sympy.org/en/index.html) as a backend.
+The emphasis is rather on testing implementations of core features and subsystems that are efficient or can be made efficient.
+These include core data structures, pattern matching, and the evaluation sequence.

 #### Here are some results.